harshika53/Portfolio---Task3/README.md

 # Web Portfolio

 ## Description
-This web portfolio showcases my skills in web development, featuring a modern, responsive design created using HTML, CSS, and JavaScript.
+A web portfolio showcases my skills in web development, featuring responsive design created using HTML, CSS, and JavaScript.
 It includes sections highlighting my projects, skills, experience, and contact information.

 ## Features
 - **Responsive Design**: Ensures the portfolio looks great on all devices, from desktops to mobile phones.